Colquitz River

 Setting up a dam on the Colquitz River

-Restoration includes adding rock-crests with spawning gravel, and large rocks and woody debris to enhance fish habitat and protect against erosion.
+Restoration includes adding rock-crests with spawning gravel, large rocks, and woody debris to enhance fish habitat and protect against erosion.

 Colquitz reach restored in 2019